Carried Interest: Everything You Need to Know

 A typical venture capital fund contains 25 companies that pay off after four or five years.
 Carried interest is paid in addition to a quarterly management fee that acts as the partner's salary.
 This management fee usually only covers a general partner's expenses.
 It also totals about 2 percent of the value of fund assets.
 These two things make up the full pay for managing the fund.

-General partners, also known as fund managers, are one-half of fund partnership along with limited partners.
+General partners, also known as fund managers, are one-half of the fund partnership along with limited partners.
 General partners have unlimited liability.
 However, they can also make decisions without the permission of limited partners.
 To earn carried interest, general partners:

 - Find other investors